slatedocs/slate/source/includes/markdown/_13-platform-ui.html.md

 <img src="../images/authentication.png" alt="authentication"/>

-When the user clicks the button to continue, Asana will make a request to the application's specified `authenticationUrl` in a pop-up window.
+When the user clicks the button to continue, Asana will make a request to the application's specified `Authentication URL` in a pop-up window.
 From here, it is developer's discretion as to how the user proceeds with authentication.
 In most cases, this authentication step usually involves completing the [Asana OAuth](/docs/oauth) flow, as well as the third-party (i.e., external) OAuth flow.

 <img src="../images/authenticate-asana.png" alt="authentication with Asana"/>